 - Migrated the updated feature code to production.

-- Attempting to revert the production feature so the new feature settings are deployed.
+- Attempted to revert the production feature so the new feature settings are deployed.

 - Feature simply won't revert and remains overridden.

-Read on to learn more specific scenarios and solutions, but 9 times out of 10 [need citation], disabling and reenabling the exported Feature module will do it for you.
-Quickest path to victory, therefore is the drush one-liner:
+Read on to learn more specific scenarios and solutions, but 9 times out of 10, disabling and reenabling the exported Feature module will do it for you.
+Quickest path to victory therefore is the drush one-liner:

 drush dre your_module -y

-Many Problems simply arise from a missing include in [myfeature].module:
+Many problems simply arise from a missing include in

 Problems with: Views